joechenyh/AIrepo/README.md

 Replace folder/file paths for location of CSV files and sample audio files accordingly.

 Due to time constraints, the training jupyter notebook was not able to complete its processing/training but the rest of the codes were submitted and expected to run with no issues.

+For requirements.txt, these only apply to the codes that are not in the Jupyter Notebook.